WolframResearch/LSPServer/docs/sockets.md

 * [Plans for supporting multiple clients from a single LSP server?](https://github.com/microsoft/language-server-protocol/issues/1160)

 ## Setting for Socket based communication
-We can use third-party VSCode plugin to communicate with our LSPServer.
 We are working to get Socket support for our VSCode plugin.